How We Serve Clarendon Hills

 The reforestation effort started when our trees were being lost to Dutch Elm Disease in the 1960's and 70's.
 Since then we've planted more than 3,000 trees in our village.

-We help the visually challenged, collecting hundreds of used prescription eyeglasses for global distribution; we support neighbors in need who are physically impaired by paying for doctors' exams, eyeglasses and hearing aids; we started local glaucoma detection programs providing compassionate, caring support that developed into statewide services with the traveling "glaucoma-mobile" which is saving the sight of hundreds of people in Illinois in the early stages of the disease; we support hearing-impaired students at Hinsdale South High School with college scholarships and we donate special equipment to the school to support those students; we donate equipment to support Donka, Inc., a non-profit organization helping people with physical and visual disabilities be more productive through the use of computers; we donate Braille equipment for the young students at the Salt Creek School, which first opened in Clarendon Hills; we support the efforts of CRIS Radio to deliver special radio receivers to let people hear the newspaper being read; we establish Leo Club activities at the middle school level to teach the value of volunteering at an early age; we built the original Lions Park Community Pool and worked hard to get the referendum passed for the current pool that now serves the community; and we donated the two "triangles" here in town -- one by Notre Dame church, the other in the center of town bearing the name of a great Lion, Ken Sloan, who doubled as the Santa Claus your kids might have visited there.
+We help the visually challenged, collecting hundreds of used prescription eyeglasses for global distribution; we support neighbors in need who are physically impaired by paying for doctors' exams, eyeglasses and hearing aids; we started local glaucoma detection programs providing compassionate, caring support that developed into statewide services with the traveling "glaucoma-mobile" which is saving the sight of hundreds of people in Illinois in the early stages of the disease; we support hearing-impaired students at Hinsdale South High School with college scholarships and we donate special equipment to the school to support those students; we donate equipment to support Donka, Inc., a non-profit organization helping people with physical and visual disabilities be more productive through the use of computers; we donate Braille equipment for the young students at the Salt Creek School, which first opened in Clarendon Hills; we support the efforts of CRIS Radio to deliver special radio receivers to let people hear the newspaper being read; we built the original Lions Park Community Pool and worked hard to get the referendum passed for the current pool that now serves the community; and we donated the two "triangles" here in town -- one by Notre Dame church, the other in the center of town bearing the name of a great Lion, Ken Sloan, who doubled as the Santa Claus your kids might have visited there.

 In the last few years, more than $260,000 has been contributed to these efforts by your very own Lions Club.
-Our Candy Day Collections and other donations also go to the International Lions to help physically impaired people, victims of natural disasters and the families impacted by Hurricane Sandy.
+Our Candy Day Collections and other donations also go to the International Lions to help physically impaired people and victims of natural disasters.